DanRehberg/CXX_Thread_Pool/README.md

 To set the threads to sleep, change the spin sleep macro definition in the header file to 0, for spin set it to 1.
   Change it beyond that is ill-advised and will likely spawn runtime errors.
+  Spin can be substantially faster, but if the work for the threads is straining then overall greater performance might be found with sleeping.
+    Notably, spin keeps the threads running at full capacity so can cause declines in clock performance as high temperatures are sustained.
+      Note, this might be a useful basis to build a CPU benchmark...

 While under the MIT License, please cite me if reusing this is your own work, and please enjoy!